rehaninfotech007/Care-Infotech/README.md

 # 💼 Care Infotech

-Welcome to **Care Infotech**, a leading provider of international IT manpower support and after-sales services, specializing in a wide range of IT solutions and services.
+Welcome to **Care Infotech**, a leading provider of national IT manpower support and after-sales services, specializing in a wide range of IT solutions and services.

 ---